-Safer recruitment guidance
+6. Safer recruitment guidance

-All staff members have been trained in Basic Safeguarding Awareness and have completed a safeguarding induction.
+All staff have been trained in Basic Safeguarding Awareness and have completed a safeguarding induction.

-All staff have read Keeping Children Safe in Education (part 1 and Annex A), and Guidance for safer working practice for adults who work with children and young people in education settings.
+All staff have read Keeping Children Safe in Education (part 1 and Annex A), and Guidance for safer working practice for adults who work with children and young people in education settings (plus the April 2020 Addendum)